marcbourlon/TipTap/README.md

 two different gestures.
 What is more realistic is combination of _tips_ and (_taps_ or _swipes_).

 ### With "tip" prefix
 Depending on your usage, you may or not want the lib to use "tip prefixing" (see [Settings](#3).
-By this, I mean include in the complex gestures definition, the "tip" count for tipping fingers.
-Example, if you want to trigger an action for every tap happening while two fingers are tipping, you would use: "tip2-tap".
+By this, I mean include in the complex gestures definition, the "tip" count for tipping pointers.
+Example, if you want to trigger an action for every tap happening while two pointers are tipping, you would use: "tip2-tap".
 This is convenient for some quick application, or some demo, not using any robust routing or finite state machine to deal with complex things.
-Examples: _tip2-tap2_ (two fingers down, tap with two others), _tip-swipe\_b_, etc.
+Examples: _tip2-tap2_ (two pointers down, tap with two others), _tip-swipe\_b_, etc.

 ### Without "tip" prefix
-You define combos and complex gestures without taking into consideration the count of tipping fingers, because, somehow, you already deal with this with your routing system, FSM, etc. So, since you will already know that you are in the state "tip2", for example, you just define the combo as _tap2_, for dealing with a _tip2-tap2_.
+You define combos and complex gestures without taking into consideration the count of tipping pointers, because, somehow, you already deal with this with your routing system, FSM, etc. So, since you will already know that you are in the state "tip2", for example, you just define the combo as _tap2_, for dealing with a _tip2-tap2_.